-At the heart of this strategy are the voices of people who access care and support or may require information and advice.
-Together with their carers and the organisations who support them, their experience and knowledge will shape what we do and how we do it, developing a collective vision of our aspirations for Worcestershire.
+At the heart of this strategy are the voices of people who accesscare and support or may require information and advice.
+Togetherwith their carers and the organisations who support them, their experience and knowledge will shape what we do and how we do it, developing a collective vision of our aspirations for Worcestershire.

-This strategy is underpinned by our core standards.
-These are our commitments to the residents of Worcestershire based on what people have told us is important to them.
-We have used information from the public consultation for the Health and Wellbeing strategy to inform this strategy.
-Within this document, you will see our commitments described as 'We will'.
+This strategy is underpinned by our core standards, these are our commitments to the residents of Worcestershire based on whatpeople have told us is important to them.

+Within this document, you will see our commitments described as

+'We will'.

 We recognise that we have more work to do to involve people with decisions that shape our services.
 Our recently developed 'Building Together' forum brings residents together to coproduce work to help us understand and hear what they want and need from us.

-We have shared our ambitions with the forum and represented the voices of people in Worcestershire as 'I' statements within this document.
+We have shared our ambitions with the forum and represented the voices of people in Worcestershire as 'l' statements within this document.

 Worcestershire is famous for many things, one of which is its black pear trees which form part of our County's coat of arms.
 In keeping with this theme, our staff have developed a set of guiding principles on how we work with people who use our services.
 These principles are embedded into our practice and puts the individual at the heart of everything we do.